Departmental Information Security Action Plan

 - Move all existing confidential documents to the assigned centralized confidential

-document storage space specified by UIS which requires network authentication for
+document storage space specified by ITS which requires network authentication for

 access.
 Store all newly created electronic files containing confidential information